 You already have Apple Mail on your Mac, iPhone and iPad.
 It’s a capable app, and the most common way Apple users access their email.
 It’s probably good enough for you too.

 Apple Mail is easy to set up, and easy to use.
 It supports swipe gestures, lets you sketch with your mouse, and even adds your signature.
 The VIP feature lets you separate emails from important people so they’re more easily found.
-And power users can use smart mailboxes and mailbox rules to organize and automate their email.
+Power users can use smart mailboxes and mailbox rules to organize and automate their email.
 There’s a lot here to like.

 2. Web Clients are Free and Convenient